Sienci-Labs/Resources/longmill/advanced/lm-grbl-firmware.md

 ![](/_images/_longmill/_advanced/_8_GRBL/lm_grbl_p6_arduinoSetPort.png){.aligncenter .size-medium}

  To ensure that all of the old settings are cleared from the board's memory, we will do an EEPROM clear.
-You can find this 'example program' under *File &gt; Examples &gt; EEPROM &gt; eeprom_clear.*
+You can find this 'example program' under *File ➜ Examples ➜ EEPROM ➜ eeprom_clear.*

  ![](/_images/_longmill/_advanced/_8_GRBL/lm_grbl_p7_EEPROMClear.png){.aligncenter .size-medium}